brianbv/armature/README.md

 ========
 Armature is a wireframing extension for Inkscape.
 Armature works by grouping visible and hidden layers into sets.
 Each set can be used as a view or slide in your wireframes.

+An HTML wrapper allows you to view your wireframes in browsers outside of Inkscape.

 Installing
 ---------